electric-sql/electric/website/docs/reference/benchmarks.md

 > `field = constant` is one of the patterns we optimise, we can evaluate millions of these where clauses at once by indexing the shapes based on the constant
 > value for each shape.
 This index is internal to Electric, and nothing to do with Postgres indexes.
 It's a hashmap if you're interested.
 > `field = const AND another_condition` is another pattern we optimise.
 We aim to optimise a large subset of Postgres where clauses in the future.
+> Optimised where clauses mean that we can process writes in a quarter of a millisecond, regardless of how many shapes there are.

 The top graph shows throughput for Postgres 14, the bottom graph for Postgres 15.